 Article | Landscape Lighting Techniques

 Correct lighting techniques will highlight your important features and create the perfect amount of drama in a yard.
-Find out what techniques work best for your home's architectural features, garden accents, outdoor living spaces, or backyard oasis.
+Find out which techniques work best for your home's architectural features, garden accents, outdoor living spaces or backyard oasis.

 Highlighting - This is a common and quite useful technique in outdoor lighting.
 Highlighting is created by placing a spotlight at the base of an outdoor feature.
 By varying the distance and angle of the light fixture, you can experiment with different lighting designs for unique landscape architecture goals.
 For example, trees often need two or more fixtures to provide sufficient illumination.

 Silhouetting - By placing a spotlight behind the feature, aimed towards an adjacent wall, you can create an illuminated backdrop.
 This dark outline of the object is useful for showcasing plants and other dense features.
 It looks especially striking in the sunset.

 Wall-washing - Wall-washing creates a soothing and even glow that comes off the wall or facade it's pointed towards.
 For best results, place the lighting fixture a few feet away from the feature, and give it a sideways angle.
 By shining along side the wall, it maintains an even and somewhat subtle ambient lighting for the nearby area.
 A wide angle flood light with low wattage is recommended for this, as opposed to a spotlight.

 Up-lighting - Offering a greater contrast effect than typical wall-washing, spotlight fixtures are placed closer to a building for a bolder effect.

 Moonlighting - Create moonlighting techniques by placing a large fixture with a full glare guard high up inside a tree, and angled downwards.
 This effect looks like moonlight shining down through the branches.
 It causes attractive shadow patterns on the ground to appear, plus it provides a very natural and beautiful lighting effect.